phetsims/resistance-in-a-wire/doc/implementation-notes.md

 Start by reading the model description model.md

-The whole model is basically one equation.
+The resistivity, length and cross section area of the wire are described as `Property`.
+The resistance is a `DerivedProperty` of three previous properties.
 Changing different variables will manipulate the equation.

 ## View

+Listeners to the four properties described in the model are attached to the view.
-The `FormulaView` is a large piece of the view.
+The `FormulaNode` is a large piece of the view.
 It displays the main resistance equation, and will adjust the size of the variable letters based on the other values in the equation.

-The `WireView` is a visualization of the formula.
-It is similar to the `FormulaView` in that the wire and its properties (length, area, resistivity) are manually updated when the variables change.
+The `WireNode` is a visualization of the formula.
+It is similar to the `FormulaNode` in that the wire and its properties (length, area, resistivity) are manually updated when any of the properties of the wire change.

-With the `SlidersBox` control sliders, you can adjust any of the variables in the equation except the resistance itself.
+With the sliders in `ControlPanel`, you can adjust any of the variables in the equation except the resistance itself.
-This will automatically adjust the view representations (`FormulaView` and `WireView`) of the equation.
+This will automatically adjust the view representations (`FormulaNode` and `WireNode`) of the equation.

+The 'SliderUnit' describes a 'HSlider' decorated with a title label, a symbol string and a readout display.

+This simulation is instrumented with PhET-IO.